stephenverderame/cpp_book/src/oop/casts.md

 //convert true to int and int to Rational, then update via operator=
 ```

 Now with a Rational, most things make sense except `char`s and `bool`s.
-But just like we can make the conversion constructor `explicit`, we can make the conversion operator `explicit`.
+But, just like we can make the conversion constructor `explicit`, we can make the conversion operator `explicit`.

 ```C++
     explicit operator double() const { return num / static_cast<double>(den); }